evkx/evkx.github.io/content/models/neta/gt/GT_580_AWD/_index.md

 {{<evkxdisplayaddarticle />}}

 ## Cargo Capacity and Towing Ability

-The cargo capacity in the trunk is 297 liters.
-Under the hood, there is frunk with more storage room.
-This frunk is 50 liters (1.8 CU FT).
+The trunk offers a cargo capacity of 297 liters (10.5 CU FT).
+Additionally, there is a frunk (front trunk) with a storage capacity of 50 liters (1.8 CU FT).

 This model is not available with a towbar.
 So, to pull a trailer, you must look at other models.